garfix/richard/README.md

 A Natural Language Understanding and Execution library for Python

 This library turns a question, statement or command from a ordinary human language directly into Python executable code.
 It is completely rule-based and you as a developer define the code that is to be executed.
-The executable code can be any Python code, and there is special support for database access.
+The executable code can be any Python code, and there is specially suited for database access.

 ## Features

 * Python code as semantic attachments to parse rules
-* Interaction with databases (In-memory, PostgreSQL)
+* Interaction with any type of database

 ## Requires